Inspire Sleep Apnea Innovation

 Inspire therapy includes a small generator, a sensing lead, and a stimulation lead.
 Patients can control Inspire through a handheld remote.
 The remote allows patients to turn the device on and off, control the stimulation strength, and pause the device when needed.
 Once turned on the device delivers mild stimulation to key airway muscles.
 This, in turn, keeps the airway open during sleep.

-Ideal Candidates For Inspire
+Ideal Candidate For Inspire Sleep Therapy

 Patients who have unsuccessful results from a CPAP are likely to turn to Inspire.
 Additionally, patients who suffer from the following are likely to choose Inspire.